JWST Near Infrared Imager and Slitless Spectrograph

 - a detector in the focal plane assembly

-Four observing modes are enabled by specific combinations of the nine optical elements in the pupil and filter wheels.
+Four observing modes are enabled by specific combinations of the 9 optical elements in the pupil and filter wheels.
 Allowed combinations are indicated in Table 2.

 Table 2.
 Allowed combinations of optical elements for 4 observing modes